kenhkan/morrison/README.md

 bounded buffer feature of cFBP so that processes do block, but the buffer size is not configurable at the application level.

-The benefit of configurable buffer size is for the network designer to set the degree of coupling between processes depending on system resources.
+The benefit of configurable buffer size is for the network developer to set the degree of coupling between processes depending on system resources.
 Vyzzi targets modern server-grade machines (see the section "Goals and non-goals" above) and assumes that the operating system is configured to run the software